FWSquatch/CSEL/README.md

 CSEL is a scoring engine written in bash for scoring Linux CyberPatriot images.
 It is configured by adding scoring options into the csel.cfg and running the install file.
 It now includes a web page Score Report.
 It works (to varying degrees) with Ubuntu 14.04 and 16.04.

+## Important Update
+CSEL has been rewritten in python as PySEL.
+Try it out here: [PySEL Repo](https://github.com/FWSquatch/pysel)

 ## Features
 CSEL is still a baby and it's rough around the edges, but so far it can score the following events:
 - Deleting "bad" users